MATF-Software-Verification/2023_Analysis_2048/lcov/read_report.md

+# Tests coverage report
-For tests coverage report run: lcov --list coverage.info
+- Run: lcov --list coverage.info

-For detailed coverage open out/index.html
+- For a detailed coverage report: open out/index.html in your browser